guptaa19/sf-dev-accelerator/README.md

 # SF Dev Accelerator (Cursor Plugin)

-Independent Salesforce plugin for Cursor with broad operational coverage across Salesforce DX MCP and Salesforce CLI.
+Salesforce plugin for Cursor with broad operational coverage across Salesforce DX MCP and Salesforce CLI.

-This plugin is intentionally isolated under:
-`cursor-marketplace-plugins/salesforce-dev-accelerator`
-to avoid confusion with unrelated repository code.

-## Independence and Affiliation

-This plugin is an independent project.

-- Not affiliated with or endorsed by Salesforce.
-- Not affiliated with or endorsed by Cursor/Anysphere.
-- Not affiliated with or endorsed by Liberty State.

 ## What "full capability" means in this plugin